-We have examined the Registration Statement on Form S-1 (as it may be amended from time to time, the "Registration Statement"), of DocGo Inc., a Delaware corporation (the "Company"), filed with the Securities and Exchange Commission (the "Commission") pursuant to the Securities Act of 1933, as amended (the "Securities Act"), in connection with (a) the issuance by the Company of up to 6,317,057 shares (the "Primary Shares") of common stock, par value \$0.0001 per share (the "Common Stock") consisting of (i) 2,533,333 shares of Common Stock issuable upon the exercise of warrants of the Company originally issued in a private placement in connection with the initial public offering of the Company (formerly known as Motion Acquisition Corp.) (the "Private Placement Warrants") and (ii) 3,783,724 shares of Common Stock issuable upon the exercise of warrants of the Company originally issued in connection with the initial public offering of the Company (the "Public Warrants" and, together with the Private Placement Warrants, the "Warrants"), (b) the resale of up to 28,234,175 shares (the "Securityholders named in the Registration Statement and (c) the resale of up to 2,533,333 Private Placement Warrants by the selling securityholders named in the Registration Statement.
+We have examined the Registration Statement on Form S-1 (as it may be amended from time to time, the "Registration Statement"), of DocGo Inc., a Delaware corporation (the "Company"), filed with the Securities and Exchange Commission (the "Commission") pursuant to the Securities Act of 1933, as amended (the "Securities Act"), in connection with (a) the issuance by the Company of up to 6,317,057 shares (the "Primary Shares") of common stock, par value \$0.0001 per share (the "Common Stock") consisting of (i) 2,533,333 shares of Common Stock issuable upon the exercise of warrants of the Company originally issued in a private placement in connection with the initial public offering of the Company (formerly known as Motion Acquisition Corp.) (the "Private Placement Warrants") and (ii) 3,783,724 shares of Common Stock issuable upon the exercise of warrants of the Company originally issued in connection with the initial public offering of the Company (the "Public Warrants") and, together with the Private Placement Warrants, the "Warrants"), (b) the resale of up to 22,223,858 shares (the "Secondary Shares" and together with the Primary Shares and the Private Placement Warrants, the "Securities") of Common Stock of the Company by the selling securityholders named in the Registration Statement.
 The Private Placement Warrants were issued pursuant to a private placement warrant subscription agreement dated October 14, 2020 between the Company and Motion Acquisition LLC (the "Private Placement Warrants Agreement").
-The Public Warrants were issued pursuant to a Warrant Agreement dated as of October 14, 2020 (the "Public Warrant Agreement") and together with the Private Placement Warrants Agreement agent.
+The Public Warrants were issued pursuant to a Warrant Agreement dated as of October 14, 2020 (the "Public Warrant Agreement" and together with the Private Placement Warrants Agreement, the "Warrant Agreements"), between the Company and Continental Stock Transfer & Trust Company, as warrant agent.

 In arriving at the opinions expressed below, we have examined originals, or copies certified or otherwise identified to our satisfaction as being true and complete copies of the originals, of the Warrant Agreements and such other documents, corporate records, certificates of officers of the Company and of public officials and other instruments as we have deemed necessary or advisable to enable us to render the opinions set forth below.
 In our examination, we have assumed without independent investigation the genuineness of all signatures, the legal capacity and competency of all natural persons, the authenticity of all documents submitted to us as originals and the conformity to original documents of all documents submitted to us as copies.
-As to any facts material to these opinions, we have relied to the extent we deemed appropriate and without independent investigation upon statements and representations of officers and other representatives of the Company and others.
+As to any facts material to these opinions, we have relied to the extent we deemed appropriate and without independent investigation upon statements and representations of officers and other representatives of the Company and others